Last update: Jun 02, 2023 19:05 p.m. EDT

 Last update: Jun 01, 2023 18:40 p.m.
 UTC

-You can register to vote by mail in Texas by printing a voter registration form, filling it out, and mailing it to your local election office.
+You can register by mail to vote in Texas by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 To register in Texas you must: